Don’t Like Reading?

 Fast asleep, my lifeless face had completely conked out on the book.
 Even though my elementary book report was due tomorrow, I failed to read past the first few pages until the last possible day.
 Not to worry—I would eventually wake up in the middle of the night and remember the wretched reading I still had to do.
 I’m pretty sure this happened more than once.

 I knew reading was important.
 I was supposed to enjoy it.
 And I liked the idea of books.
-But reading for fun—for me—seemed impossible.
+But reading for fun—for me—seemed impossible

 As a teen, I never finished a secular book outside of school.
-Sure, I enjoyed English class, and I certainly read for school projects.
+Sure, I enjoyed English class, and I read for school projects.
 But I still couldn’t bring myself to read for fun.
 Going into college, I bought big, important books, visited the library regularly, and even joined a book club.
-But all efforts were wasted in vain.
+But all efforts were in vain.

 Something has changed, however, since my elementary book report days.
 You see, I’ve learned to love reading for fun.
 And you can too.